angular/closure-demo/README.md

 See package.json for how this is used in the demo.

+Requires Node 6.x since the `ngc` tool (and its deps) are now shipped as ES6 as well.

+Requires building rxjs from https://github.com/alexeagle/rxjs/tree/closure2 using `npm run compile_dist_es6_for_closure`

 ## TODO
 - Make a closure-compatible ES6 distro of rxjs
 - Get the build to succeed